rohrerj/scion/doc/dev/design/FABRID.rst

 Since each AS can create their own local policies, endhosts need a mechanism to discover them.
 We distinguish between policy identifier and policy description.
 The policy identifiers are provided to the endhosts as a detachable PCB extension.
-The policy descriptions on the other hand have to be requested from the local control service which will then either return the cached policy description or query the policy description from the remote AS.
+The policy descriptions on the other hand have to be requested from the local control service, which will then either return the cached policy description or query the policy description from the remote AS.
 By only encoding the policy identifiers, but not the policy descriptions, inside the PCBs, we can minimize FABRID's PCB size overhead, which thus becomes negligible.
 In our design, endhosts retrieve the policies from their local AS, and the local AS retrieves them from the remote AS, similar to how SCION path retrieval is implemented.